 Despite his loathing thoughts of the factory life and all it portended, that’s exactly where he went to work.
 Later the recession of ’79 led to a lay off and with the free time Hamper jumped back in to his writing hobby.
 It was a strange hobby for a self described “straight D student” at Flint Powers Catholic High School, but it turned out to be the right one.

-Regardless of how one experienced Ben Hamper and Rivethead, few ignored either.
-In fact the entire nation took note when it was published and Hamper was featured from New York to L.A, by the New York Times, Wall Street Journal, and on the Today and Late Night with David Letterman shows (Hamper was bumped from the interview portion by golfer John Daly, but got a brief appearance at the end of the show).
+The entire nation took note when it was published and Hamper was featured from New York to L.A, by the New York Times, Wall Street Journal, and on the Today and Late Night with David Letterman shows.

 The book also met with intense critical praise and ongoing devotion from fans everywhere.
 Perhaps the most amazing part of all is Rivethead’s contemporary relevance and popularity.
 The book still sells 30 years later despite virtually zero follow up, marketing or promotion.

-A movie deal was also rumored for years around Flint-based Rivethead, and Hamper confirmed that the movie rights were indeed sold to Hollywood studios not once, but twice.
-In fact, a motion picture based on Rivethead came tantalizing close to happening.
-Hamper said that Hollywood star Matt Dillon was set to play Hamper’s role, a screenplay was even written.
-Dillon and Hamper hung out partying in Flint bars for a long drunken weekend, but all that led to, according to Hamper, was “two massive hangovers.”
-The idea of Ben Hamper and Matt Dillon getting trashed in Flint bars is one that deserves its own book or at least a story or two.
+A motion picture based on Rivethead came close to happening.
+Hollywood star Matt Dillon was set to play Hamper’s role, and a screenplay was even written.
+Dillon and Hamper even hung out partying in Flint bars for a long drunken weekend, but all that led to, according to Hamper, was “two massive hangovers.”
+The idea of Ben Hamper and Matt Dillon getting trashed in Flint bars is one that deserves its own book or at least a story or two).
 But sadly, that lost weekend was the end of the road with the movie deal.

 Hamper is now a radio DJ and lives near Traverse City.
 His shows feature an eclectic mix of soul “Soul Possession” and Hillbilly tunes “Head For The Hills”.
-Not surprising considering his past experience leading the locally ground-breaking radio program that he hosted out of Flint Central High School’s own WFBE station.
+It’s a natural career choice considering his past experience leading the local ground-breaking radio program that he hosted out of Flint Central High School’s own WFBE station.
 That show, Take No Prisoners featured punk bands and others that couldn’t find a mainstream audience.
-Between that show and the local Wyatt Earp record stores, he was instrumental in launching the punk movement in Flint, and supporting some truly foundational bands.
+In that capacity, he was instrumental in launching the punk and alternative music movement in Flint, and supporting some truly foundational bands.
 Ben’s legacy in Flint is set for life.
 However, he does want to clarify a few misconceptions.

 For one, Ben is quick to point out, that like his jokes about Flint and his “Shop Rat” personae, he and his factory co workers, despite their antics, took great pride in what they did for a living, including turning out a quality product.
 It would be a mistake to think that making fun of either his city or his old gig is reflective of his pride in both.
 He has great love for his hometown.